tkam8/100-days-of-code/r1-log.md

 Learned the difference between Request module and Requests package/library.
 Former is basic without POST capability, the latter you need to download but more robust.
 Wrote some code for grabbing tokens via API.

 **Thoughts:**:  need to tweak vscode a little more so that I can use 3rd party packages.

+### Day 5: 20191005, Sat

+**Today's Progress**:
+Reorganizing existing code so that I have a main function that calls separate functions that include getting tokens, then POSTing some other data.
+Understanding where "return" is used in comparison to print functions.

+Learned about .get() vs using brackets in dictionaries.
+Also the new python3 print function has sep='\n' to printout items on separate lines.

+**Thoughts:**: Still lots to cover, but definitely making gains on fundamental concepts.